intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 trade-off between collecting more data about user activities, and infringing their privacy in doing so.

+Participants agreed that observability across multiple layers is necessary for an accurate measurement of the network quality.

 ### Concrete Suggestions

-- The TCP protocol makes several metrics available for the passive measurement, and the following metrics were found effective:
+- The TCP protocol makes several metrics available for passive measurement, and the following metrics have been found to be effective:
-  - TCP connection latency using SACK/ACK measurements, as well as the timing between the TCP retransmission events, are good proxies for the end-to-end RTT.
+    - TCP connection latency measured using SACK/ACK timing, as well as the timing between TCP retransmission events, are good proxies for end-to-end RTT measurements.
-  - On Linux platform, the tcp_info structure is the de-facto standard for the application to introspect the performance of kernel-space networking.
-There is no equivalent de-facto standard for the user-space networking.
+    - On the Linux platform, the tcp_info structure is the de-facto standard for an application to introspect the performance of kernel-space networking.
+However, there is no equivalent de-facto standard for the user-space networking.
-- The QUIC/MASQUE protocols make passive performance measurment more difficult.
+- The QUIC and MASQUE protocols make passive performance measurements more challenging.
-  For these protocols, an approach that uses federated measurement / hierarchical aggregation appears more valuable.
+    - An approach that uses federated measurement / hierarchical aggregation appears more valuable for these protocols.
-  - The QLOG format seems to be the most mature candidate for souch exchange.
+    - The QLOG format seems to be the most mature candidate for such an exchange.

-Security, privacy and data protections considerations make the cross-layer The participants agreed that observability across multiple layers is necessary for measurement of the network quality.

-The presentation by {{Kerpez2021}} showed that as Internet access becomes the norm, the limited bandwidth of 2.4Ghz wifi is most frequently the bottleneck.
-In comparison, the wider bandwidth of the 5Ghz WiFi have only been the bottleneck in 20% of the observations.

 ### Towards Future Cross-layer Observability {#discussions-cross-observability}